larrychristensen/orcpub/README.md

    (ability-modifier (dexterity character)))
 ```

 Consider what happens when you need to account for the 'Improved Initiative' feat, you'll need to add the calculation to the initiative function.
 Okay, this is probably still manageable.
 Then consider what happens when some cool subclass comes along that gets an initiative bonus at 9th level.
 Now it starts getting more unmanagable.
-When you try to add every option from every book into the mix, each of which might have some totally new condition for modifying initiative, you quickly end up with a nausiating ball of mud that will be scary to work with.
+When you try to add every option from every book into the mix, each of which might have some totally new condition for modifying initiative, you quickly end up with a nauseating ball of mud that will be scary to work with.

 OrcPub2 decentralizes most calculations using modifiers associated with selected character options.
 When you add options you also specify any modifiers associated with that option.
 For example, in the OrcPub2 entity example above, we have the elf option: